These Customers Took Advantage Of Starbucks' Bring Your Own Cup Day In The Best Way

 A WeChat account tested out Starbucks' free coffee promo last week by bringing in a bunch of giant containers https://t.co/hID4CPhG6z— THAT'S (@ThatsOnline) April 24, 2017

-And while it's easy enough to toute a kitchen sink to a Starbucks branch, sipping a kitchen sink full of coffee is another endeavour altogether.
+And while it's easy enough to tote a kitchen sink to a Starbucks branch, sipping a kitchen sink full of coffee is another endeavor altogether.
 Here's hoping these super fans have lots of friends to share their bounty with.

 Advertisement